UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myKakuritsu_Linear_backend/README.md

-# myKakuritsu Activation Method Linear extensen For PyTorch
+# myKakuritsu Activation Method Linear Extension For PyTorch

 This is a Linear of Neuros with Kakuritsu Activation Feature.